 • IC 1.1.
-Strengthen existing partnerships and build new relationships to promote economic growth in the city, area and county.
+Strengthen existing partnerships and build new relationships to promote economic growth in the village, area and county.

-- Actively participate in regularly scheduled meetings of area economic development organizations and Waushara County Chamber of Commerce.
+- Monitor monthly meetings of area economic development organizations.

+- Work with Waushara County, the Village of Lohrville and the Town of Marion to promote the Bannerman Trail, the quarries and the establishment of a state park in the area.

+- Work with others to promote the historical significance of the quarries in the area.

 - Encourage the Wautoma Area School District, FVTC, UW-Extension, CAP Services and the business community to work together to provide programs that strengthen the economy of the area and promote life long learning opportunities.
 Program areas could include:

 - Business Development

 - Financing

 - Financial Planning

 - Business Plan Development

 - Job Skill Training

 - Technical Curriculum Development